ianwal/kalmanfilter/notes.md

 In regular kalman filter, only previous state and current state are used.
 In the other variants like extended, multiple previous states are used

+"The objective of the Kalman Filter is to minimize the mean squared error between the actual and estimated data" - MIT

+It's a recursive least squares filter

 ### Statistical Assumptions